-A while back I noticed pictures of scouts (male and female) cutting the canton (blue field) from American flags readying them for proper disposal.
-I was not happy.
-I then noticed pictures of stars cut from American flags that we neatly packaged in very small zip-close bags with a nice typed note inside to our country’s veterans that reads:
+A while back I noticed pictures of scouts (male and female) cutting the canton (blue field) from American flags readying them for disposal.
+I then noticed pictures of stars cut from American flags that were neatly packaged in very small zip-close bags along with a typed note to our country’s veterans that reads:

 “I am part of our American flag that has flown over the USA.
 I can no longer fly.
 The sun and winds caused me to become tattered and torn.
 Please carry me as a reminder that You are not forgotten.”
 (Emphasis theirs)

 Let’s see what the US Flag Code has to say about a flag that is “tattered and torn” from the sun and wind.
 TITLE 4, Chapter 1, Sec.
 8(k) states:

 “The flag, when it is in such condition that it is no longer a fitting emblem for display, should be destroyed in a dignified way, preferably by burning.”

 You can imagine my surprise that someone would actually think it is just fine to cut up the flag, whether “tattered and torn” or not, and hand out its pieces as a tribute.
 So, I found the website for Stars for our Troops and sent them a message.
 When you submit a message to the organization, you must supply all of your contact information.